 As a performer who could sing his own songs, Jack O’Hagan was first to be filmed in Frank Thring Senior’s Entertainers series on popular artists.
 The 7-minute film was made in 1931 as a support to the feature film Diggers.
 Jack sings a selection of his own compositions – ‘Carry On’, ‘By the Great Big Blue Billabong’, In Dreamy Araby’, ‘After the Dawn’ and ‘Along the Road to Gundagai’.
 This was the first and only time Jack performed on film.

 Credit: Efftee Presents Jack O’Hagan Vocalist Composer, Efftee Entertainers, 1931.

-On 28 January 1968, GTV 9 broadcast a three-minute film at prime time (8pm) nationwide, featuring Jack O’Hagan’s ‘God Bless Australia’, written to the tune of Waltzing Matilda as a contender for the Australian national anthem.
-The film was produced by Ampol Australia as a tribute to Australia Day and to Jack.
-It is introduced by Brian Henderson and reproduced here with permission from Caltex (Ampol) and Sony ATV (EMI Music Publishing).
+Ampol Australia produced a 3-minute film featuring ‘God Bless Australia’, written to the tune of Waltzing Matilda’, as a tribute to Australia Day and Jack O’Hagan.
+It was introduced by Brian Henderson and broadcast nationwide on GTV-9 at prime time (8pm) on 28 January 1968.
+It is reproduced here with permission from Caltex (Ampol) and Sony ATV (EMI Music Publishing).

 To see more visit Jack O’Hagan on YouTube.

 "Jack was the first man to prove that Australians could create and enjoy their own popular music."Frank Van Straten

 "The legacy he leaves behind is a great one, an amazing character, you can pigeonhole him quite easily, Australia's best and best-known composer."Bert Newton3DB Radio tribute to Jack O'Hagan, 16/7/87

 "If Jack had been born in America he would have been world famous."Barry Humphries